-A party focused on the piano can be a great way for piano students to get to show their skills, have fun playing for their friends (great performance experience!) in a friendly, fun enviroment!
+A piano party can be a great way for piano students to get to show off their skills and have fun playing for their friends (great performance experience!) in a friendly, fun enviroment!

 We're not talking about a piano recital here, but rather a fun get-together of friends who play the piano (or other instruments if you like) who would enjoy playing for one another.

 At the beginning of the party have some activities - whether they be organized music games or just letting everyone run around and have fun, because everyone will be very excited to see each other when they arrive!

 Give everyone who wants a turn the opportunity to play.
 But if someone doesn't wish to participate, don't make them.
 This is a party after all!